mlochbaum/CrinGraph/Configuring.md

 * `num_samples`, if set, is the number of samples in each channel.
   Samples are always numbered 1 to `num_samples`.

+The following parameters are for setting the initial samples to display, and enabling URL sharing.
+If enabled, URL sharing updates the page URL to reflect which samples are on the graph.
+Copying and opening that URL will open the page with those samples shown.
+For these parameters a headphone or target is identified by its filename.

+* `init_phones` is a list of filenames to open by default.
+* `share_url` enables URL sharing.
+* `page_title` sets the page title display if URL sharing is enabled.

 ## Storing your FR files

 All FR data is stored in its own file in the directory `DIR` you specify